ove1kenobi/sinkingaboutwillie/readme.md

 "Press S to grab."
 When protagonist grabs Mickey, new text shows up.
 "Flick the mouse to yeet."
+Mickey says "Hey, let me go!"
-When the protagonist yeets Mickey off the boat, the game starts.
+When the protagonist yeets Mickey off the boat, Mickey says "Not like that!"
+Then the game starts.

 ## Main gameplay